Mark Ethridge

-Early life
+Mark Ethridge (born May 28, 1949) is a novelist, screenwriter, and communications consultant.
+His novel Grievances was released in 2006, and adapted into the 2012 film Deadline.
 A native of Winston-Salem, North Carolina, he attended Phillips Exeter Academy and graduated cum laude from Princeton University in 1971 with a degree in history.
 In 1985–86 he was a Nieman Fellow at Harvard University.
+Ethridge has been married since c.
+1972.
+He has two grown children.

 Writing career

 Ethridge began as a reporter for the Associated Press, worked as a reporter and editor at The Charlotte Observer and was managing editor from 1979 to 1988.
-He played a key role in the newsroom’s two Pulitzer Prizes for Public Service – for an investigation of brown lung disease and for the PTL scandal.
+He played a key role in the newsroom's two Pulitzer Prizes for Public Service – for an investigation of brown lung disease and for the PTL scandal.

 From 1989 to 1998, Ethridge was president and publisher of The Business Journal of Charlotte.
 He supervised a number of other business journals across the country and several publications devoted to NASCAR racing for Newhouse/Advance.

 In 1998, Ethridge became president and part-owner of The Cotter Group, a NASCAR-based sports public relations and marketing agency based in Harrisburg, North Carolina, which became a part of Clear Channel Communications in 2000.

-He was president of Carolina Parenting, Inc. which publishes Charlotte Parent magazine and the parenting magazines in Greensboro/Winston-Salem/High Point and Raleigh/Durham/Chapel Hill from 1990-2014.
+He was president of Carolina Parenting, Inc. which publishes Charlotte Parent magazine and the parenting magazines in Greensboro/Winston-Salem/High Point and Raleigh/Durham/Chapel Hill from 1990 to 2014.

 His first novel, Grievances, was published in May 2006 by NewSouth Books.
 Deadline, a movie version for which he wrote the screenplay, premiered in 2012.

 His second novel, Fallout, was published in February 2012 by NewSouth Books.

-Personal life

-Ethridge has been married since c.
-1972.
-He has two grown children.